JordanJLopez/java-kafka-client/README.md

 ```

 ##### Custom Span Names for Decorators based solution
-The decorators based solution includes support for custom span names by passing in a BiFunction object as an additional
+The decorator-based solution includes support for custom span names by passing in a BiFunction object as an additional
 argument to the TracingKafkaConsumer or TracingKafkaProducer constructors, either one of the provided BiFunctions or
 your own custom one.